Skip to Content

 savory crepes tacked on a plate

-This recipe is a dairy free crepes with oat milk version of authentic French crepes.
+This recipe is a oat milk crepes are an oat milk version of authentic French crepes.
 Serve as a dessert as they do in France.

 Prep Time 5 minutes